Zach Wilson Player Prop Bets for NFL Week 7 | New York vs. New England 10/24/2021

 Matchup vs. New England

-- Wilson's 210 passing yards in one matchup against the Patriots are 19.5 less than yards than his over/under in Sunday's game.
+- In one matchup against the Patriots, Wilson threw for 210 passing yards, 20.5 yards below his over/under in Sunday's game.

 - Wilson did not throw a touchdown pass in that matchup against the Patriots.

-- The Patriots have the NFL's 16th-ranked pass defense this season, yielding 261.0 yards per game through the air.
+- The Patriots have the NFL's 16th-ranked pass defense this season, giving up 261.0 yards per game through the air.

-- At 1.5 passing TDs conceded per game, the Patriots defense is ranked ninth in the league.
+- The Patriots' defense is ninth in the NFL, giving up 1.5 passing touchdowns per game.

 Recent Performances